You have had a child.

 Standes-Amt Aachen

-There are 6 offices for registration on the first floor.Attention:
+for registration on the first floor.Important:

 You must bring